 2. Touch: You can tell if a peach is ripe or not by a gentle, yet firm squeeze (not hard enough to bruise it) with your fingers.
 If there’s a little bit of a give there, then it means that the fruit is almost ripe but not quite.
 I would still leave such a peach on the kitchen counter for another 2-3 days till it is actually soft to very soft.

-3. Skin Texture: This is the most telling of all three characteristics.
+3. Appearance/Texture of Skin: This is the most telling of all three characteristics.
 You can tell that a peach is ready to eat by looking for signs of shriveled skin around the stem.
 When you see wrinkles, that's the sign of a really excellent peach.
 I had asked Farmer Al what the shriveling means and he explained that wrinkles develop on the skin when water starts to leave the fruit.
 “Water evaporates from fruit once it has been picked because the skin is very porous.
 It will shrivel and dry up and that will intensify the flavors and give you the best peach flavor," he explained.